Plectrum lute, gittern, bowed strings, luthier

-Jacob Mariani is a musicologist, performer, and maker of historically-inspired instruments in Basel, Switzerland.
-He holds an MA in Musicology from the University of Oregon, and an MA in Early Music Performance from the Schola Cantorum Basiliensis, where he studied with Profs.
+Jacob Mariani is a musicologist, performer, and maker of historically-inspired instruments.
+He was recently awarded a prestigious Clarendon Scholarship to pursue doctoral research the University of Oxford under the supervision of Elizabeth Eva Leech.
+Jacob holds an MA in Musicology from the University of Oregon, and an MA in Early Music Performance from the Schola Cantorum Basiliensis, where he studied with Profs.
 Randall Cook and Crawford Young.
-He is now undertaking a Masters in Performance on plectrum lute with Marc Lewon, as part of the Schola's School of Excellence.
+He currently studies plectrum lute with Marc Lewon.

 Read Jacob's luthier blog here

 Born in Turkey, Ozan Karagöz studied violin, piano and singing in Izmir and composition, music theory and harpsichord in Istanbul.
 He studied mediaeval-renaissance singing with Kathleen Dineen and Dominique Vellard as well as ensemble direction with Crawford Young at the Schola Cantorum Basiliensis, where he also studied early music theory with Johannes Menke and Felix Diergarten.

 Ozan is currently teaching (ad interim) “Historische Satzlehre” for Medieval-Renaissance music at the Schola Cantorum Basiliensis.